 As for the USA as a country in general, the Digital Life Abroad report ranks it 10th out of 68.
-Digital life is actually the category where the USA perform best in, out of all categories measuring quality of life.
+Digital life is actually the category where the USA performs best in, out of all categories measuring the quality of life.

 Highly praised is the ease of cashless payments (ranked 8th), a similar assessment compared to that of Nomad List.

-Enjoyed our snapshot of global rankings and indices on New York City’s performance, its brand strength and reputation?
-Spread the word!
+Enjoyed our summary of global rankings and indices on New York’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
+Thanks for sharing!